NickBrooks188/tierlist-maker/README.md

 # <img src="https://tierforge.s3.us-west-1.amazonaws.com/TierForgeLogo.svg" title="React" alt="React" height="60"/>
-Tierforge is a tierlist building app where users can organize their own tierlists from existing templates or create their own templates.
+Tierforge is a tierlist building app where users can organize and share their own tierlists from existing templates or create their own templates.

 [Live demo link](https://tierforge.onrender.com/)